jrehor/kcc/README.md

 `C
 ```

-However, k also has something C doesn't, a type called `name`, which is short for **internalized string**.
+However, k has something C doesn't, a type called `name`, which is short for **internalized string**.
 This means that a single instance of an arbitrarily long string can be placed into a global hash table that persists for a lifetime of a k process and can later be referenced by its hash key as many times as necessary without creating additional copies of the string itself.
 As you will discover later, names come very handy in a lot of practical situations, but for now lets just see how they quack:

 ```q
  a:`kei              /the string "kei" is now internalized